-Replace Section 5-1.20C with the following:
+Replace the paragraph of section 5-1.20C with:

 5-1.20C Railroad Relations

 If the Contract includes an agreement with a railroad company, the Department makes the provisions of the agreement available in Project Details in the document titled "Railroad Relations and Insurance Requirements."
 Comply with the requirements in the document.